amane-katagiri/postfix-docker/README.md

 Set `HIDERECEIVED` as a **nonempty** string to remove `Received:` headers from an email before relaying to hide your private/backend IP adsresses.

+Set `WHITEADDRESS` as mail address list to restrict recipient.
+The list is regular expressions separated with ";".

 You can communicate with Postfix by `telnet localhost 2525` or `heirloom-mailx -S "smtp=smtp://localhost:2525" recipient@example.com` now.